-Having the source moments in hand, thereby in our case also the canonical moments, we can calculate the products of time derivatives of the canonical moments occurring in the integrands of~\cref{eq:Umem}.
-Before treating the hereditary integral, we transform from the STF-moments $U_L^\mem$ computed here to the scalar version of the radiative mass moments using Eq.~(4) of Paper I. These are the same moments as we find when computing the memory with~\cref{eq:Ulmmem}.
+Having the source moments in hand (and thus in our case also the canonical moments), we can calculate the products of time derivatives of the canonical moments occurring in the integrands of~\cref{eq:Umem}.
+Before treating the hereditary integral, we transform from the STF moments $U_L^\mem$ computed here to the scalar version of the radiative mass moments using Eq.~(4) of Paper I. These are the same moments that we find when computing the memory with~\cref{eq:Ulmmem}.
 The hereditary integral is evaluated in the same way as described in~\cref{sec:DCmemory,sec:oscmemory}.
 Using this method, we find the 1PN DC memory and the 1PN oscillatory memory.
-Be aware that the DC memory appears in the waveform at leading Newtonian order while the first slow oscillatory memory terms appear at 1.5PN and the fast oscillatory memory at 2.5PN.
+Be aware that the DC memory appears in the waveform at leading Newtonian order, while the first slow oscillatory memory terms appear at 1.5PN and the fast oscillatory memory at 2.5PN.

 This method of computing the memory contribution serves as a check.
-We can compare the relative 1PN pieces of the DC and the oscillatory memory calculated before and here, they are found to be in perfect agreement.
+We can compare the relative 1PN pieces of the DC and oscillatory memory calculated before and here, and they are found to be in perfect agreement.